 Tinnitus

 Tinnitus – a common problem that affects millions of people of all ages – is the perception of an outside noise, often a slight buzzing or ringing sound, when there are no actual external stimuli causing the sound.
-Tinnitus is not a health condition itself but rather a symptom of an underlying health problem.
+Tinnitus is not a health condition itself but rather a symptom of a likely change somewhere along the auditory pathway from the ear to the brain.
 Some of the most common causes of tinnitus include repeated exposure to loud noises, head or neck injuries, age-related hearing loss, and more.

 Since no one else can hear the sounds of tinnitus, it can be a very frustrating and stressful problem to live with.
 Over time, it can make communication difficult, lead to challenges at work and in social settings, and even lead to anxiety, insomnia, or depression.
 While there is no cure for tinnitus, similar to type-1 diabetes, we can help you manage your tinnitus symptoms so that you can enjoy your life.